kerryb/sicp/notes.md

 (cons x y) => ((1 2 3) 4 5 6)
 (list x y) => ((1 2 3) (1 2 3))

+# Chapter 2.2.3

+"In this book we don’t use many comments; we try to make our programs self-documenting by using descriptive names"

 ## Exercise 2.38

 `op` must be commutative.